taitulism/cwd/README.md

 What is CWD?
 ------------
 `CWD` stands for: Current Working Directory.
-When working with a Command Line Interface (CLI) you excecute commands from within a certain directory, your `code` folder, for example:
+When working with a Command Line Interface (CLI) you execute commands from within a certain directory, your `code` folder, for example:
 ```sh
 # Windows
 C:\path\code\>